unl-statistics/R-workshops/README.md

 | Half Day      | $15     | $25           | $100      |
 | Full Week     | $100    | $200          | $1000     |

-If you are anticipating registering several people as a group, please feel free to contact [Susan Vanderplas](mailto:svanderplas2@unl.edu?subject=R%20Workshops%20Pricing) for a group rate.
+If you are anticipating registering several people who are not UNL Affiliates as a group, please feel free to contact [Susan Vanderplas](mailto:svanderplas2@unl.edu?subject=R%20Workshops%20Pricing) for a group rate.